How to Use Ahrefs Mobile: A Step-by-Step Guide

 Optimizing for mobile isn’t a one-time task.
 It involves a continuous process of researching what your audience wants, creating content that’s easy to consume, improving what you already have, and testing everything to make sure it works.
 Let’s walk through how you can use Ahrefs to manage each step of this process and build a content strategy that truly puts mobile users first.
 By focusing on these areas, you can improve user experience, which often leads to better engagement and higher rankings.
 This section will cover how to research, create, optimize, and test your mobile content using Ahrefs’ powerful features.

-Research Content for Mobile Users
+How to Find Content Topics for Mobile Users

 Before you write a single word, you need to understand what your mobile audience is looking for.
 Their search habits can differ significantly from desktop users.
 Ahrefs’ Site Audit tool is a great starting point.
 When you set up a crawl, you can switch the user agent from desktop to mobile, allowing you to see your site exactly as a mobile search bot would.
 This helps you identify how your content is currently perceived on mobile devices.